 - Compress your images.

-Even though an algorithm dictates the order of Google’s search engine results pages, you must remember that Google designed its algorithm to reward the web publishers that craft the best content on the internet, not the web publishers that are the best at gaming their algorithm.
+Even though an algorithm dictates the rankings of Google’s search engine results pages, Google designed its algorithm to reward the web publishers that craft the best content on the internet, not the web publishers that are the best at gaming its algorithm.

-In fact, part of Google’s search algorithm ranks your content based off engagement metrics, like total traffic, organic traffic, direct traffic through Chrome, time on site, bounce rate, SERP CTR, brand mentions on authoritative sites, and return visits.
+In fact, part of Google’s search algorithm ranks your content based off engagement metrics, like total traffic, organic traffic, direct traffic through Chrome, time on site, bounce rate, click-through-rate, brand mentions on authoritative sites, and return visits.

-So, to boost your website’s engagement and, in turn, your domain authority, there's really only one way to do it -- you must attract and engage a loyal audience by creating high-quality content.
+So, to boost your website’s engagement and, in turn, your domain authority, -- you must attract and engage a loyal audience by creating high-quality content that answers the questions users are searching for.
 Only then should you start optimizing it for search engines.

-The first step we usually take when optimizing our content for people is understanding the intent behind a keyword we want to target.
-To do this, we analyze the keyword’s search engine results page and determine the problems users are trying to solve when searching for this query.
+To understand search intent, we analyze a keyword’s search engine results page and determine the problems users are trying to solve when searching for this query.

 After that, we figure out how to effectively solve these problems by mining information from trusted sources, examining our own research, and asking HubSpot employees who experience similar problems the steps they take to solve them.

 The final and most important step of our content creation process is crafting the most engaging content possible.
-To do this, we tell stories and relate to our audience’s problems in our introductions, write clear, concise, and compelling copy, highlight interesting findings, data, and quotes in our body text, and include vivid images and videos to provide a variety of stimuli.
+To do this, we tell stories and relate to our audience’s problems in our introductions, write clear, concise, and compelling copy, highlight interesting findings, data, and quotes in our body text, and include vivid images and videos to break up the monotony.
 At the end of each blog post, we keep the momentum going and remind our audience of the thoughts and emotions they just experienced, which leaves them yearning for more content.

 To help Google recognize our content as a trusted authority on marketing, sales, and customer service topics, we decided to implement the pillar-cluster model on our blog.
 By creating a single pillar page that provides a high-level overview of a topic and hyperlinks to cluster pages that delve into the topic’s subtopics, we could signal to Google that our pillar page is an authority on the topic.